Any justice for Danny Croteau will have to come from a higher power.

 "Often times you could control these drives but there were times when they were so extreme that they were beyond anyone's control," the letter addressed to Lavigne read.

 "Then you met a boy along the Chicopee River who felt no shame, who felt no guilt, who was not nauseated but rather reveled in such compulsions," the letter further read.
-"Here you were beyond the bring of control seeking your only solace in the shame of others and instead it was shoved back in your face all the more intensely.
+"Here you were beyond the bringing of control seeking your only solace in the shame of others and instead it was shoved back in your face all the more intensely."

 "What human being would have not have been driven over the brink in your position.